leticiamat/leticiamat.github.io/discrete-structures.md

 **Social Networks**: Graphs are often used to study social networks.
 Each person is a vertex, and a connection between two people (like a friendship or a message) is an edge.
 Graphs help us understand how people are connected, who are the most influential people, or how information spreads.

 **Transportation Networks**: In transportation, cities can be represented as vertices, and roads or flights between cities as edges.
-Graphs help solve problems like finding the shortest path from one city to another (e.g., for a GPS system), or planning a route that visits several cities with the least amount of travel (like the [Traveling Salesman Problem](https://www.youtube.com/watch?v=LL1t1WbdMZw)).
+Graphs help solve problems like finding the shortest path from one city to another (e.g., for a GPS system), or planning a route that visits several cities with the least amount of travel (like the [Traveling Salesperson Problem](https://www.youtube.com/watch?v=LL1t1WbdMZw)).

 **Scheduling Management**:
  Imagine a train schedule, where trains have to be run at certain times.